-Marketing costs were ₱96.5 million and ₱95.9 million in 2017 and 2016, respectively.
-The slight increase in marketing cost was also brought by the increase in our sales revenue in 2017 compared with 2016 since the commission paid by CMC to its claimowner and the marketing fees paid to Mitsubishi Corporation are based on certain percentage of sales revenue.
+Marketing costs were P96.5 million and P95.9 million in 2017 and 2016, respectively.
+The slight increase in marketing cost was also brought by the increase in the Group's sales revenue in 2017 compared with 2016.
+Also, the commission paid by CMC to its claimowner and the marketing fees paid to Mitsubishi Corporation are based on a certain percentage of sales revenue.